lakshayasachdeva1990/lakshayasachdeva/README.md

 # lakshayasachdeva
-This is my first repository
+This is my first repository.
+This git is quite confusing to learn.